Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-86-into-the-fold.md

 Or maybe it only tasted half decent ‘cuz he was really goddamn hungry.
 Whatever.

 He was still shoveling it in his face hole as fast as it could go when Campbell dropped down next to him with Yan.
 “Alright.
 You two, time to get pretty.
 There’s a big important-people meeting.
-Yan already knows ‘cuz he’s important people allegedly---”
+Yan already knows ‘cuz he’s important people allegedly - ”

 Yan flashed a grin with a *massive* set of fangs, which was sort of the ten’gewek equivalent of amusement and a happy threat at the same time.

-“---and your Marine chai boys have asked for your assistance, Gonzo.”
+“ - and your Marine chai boys have asked for your assistance, Gonzo.”

 “Hey!
 They’re not anything like that!
 We’re just good friends!”